 Based at the University of Waterloo, the Interdisciplinary Centre on Climate Change (IC3) provides a focal point for climate change research, training and knowledge mobilization by contributing to advancements in climate change solutions worldwide.

-The centre is an interdisciplinary hub with over 70 faculty members from all six University faculties and several external organizations, including Wilfrid Laurier University, Environment and Climate Change Canada, and Natural Resources Canada.
+The centre is an interdisciplinary hub with over 100 faculty members from all six University faculties and several external organizations, including Wilfrid Laurier University, Environment and Climate Change Canada, and Natural Resources Canada.

-The Centre was established in 2008 and became one of the University of Waterloo's Official Research Centres in the summer of 2018.
+The centre was established in 2008 and became one of the University of Waterloo's Official Research Centres in the summer of 2018.
 IC3 was created to advance climate change research by bringing together faculty and students from different disciplines.

 IC3 expanded its scope through the establishment of a Senate-approved sub-Centre, the Intact Centre on Climate Adaptation (Intact Centre), in 2015 as well as its integration with the Canadian Cyrospheric Information Network/Polar Data Catalogue (CCIN/PDC) research group in 2016.